hackclub/OnBoard/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Filled out `TEMPLATE.md`
   - [ ] Uploaded Gerber and design files
   - [ ] Uploaded screen shot of PCB passing JLCPCB inspection
+  - [ ] I am ordering the smallest batch size (ie. JLCPCB's smallest order is for 5 boards)
   - [ ] If outside the US I've checked that I can afford the customs charges in my country (which isn't covered by the grant)

 <!-- -Submission- -->